yx0906/kimiyuan_blog/content/pages/learning_python_6.md

 Title: Function Basics and Scopes
-Date: 2016-09-13 23:00
-Modified: 2016-09-13 23:00
 Category: Python
 Tags: readingnotes, learningpython
 Slug: learning-python-6
 Authors: Kimi Yuan
-Summary: Introduce core ideas behind function definition -- the syntax and operation of the def and return statements, the behavior of function call expressions, and the notion and benefits of polymorphism in Python functions.
-And study one of two key concepts related to functions: scopes, which determine how variables are looked up when used.
+Summary: Introduce core ideas behind function definition, the behavior of function call expressions, and the notion and benefits of polymorphism in Python functions.
+And study key concept related to functions: scopes.

 [TOC]